Are science and medicine threatened by borders?

-Scientists and scholars have travelled, collaborated and competed across national borders since antiquity – in the thirteenth century, for example, the pioneer of empirical science, Roger Bacon, left England to spend a decade teaching in France.
+Scientists and scholars have travelled, collaborated and competed across national borders since antiquity.
+In the thirteenth century, for example, Roger Bacon, a pioneer of empirical science, left England to spend a decade teaching in France.
 Politics has always provided a context for scientists’ travels and funding, from the first Bengali Hindus who travelled to London to study medicine in 1845 (their studies were funded by the East India Company), to the great Indian mathematician Srinivasa Ramanujan arriving in Cambridge to study on the eve of the First World War, to the US military poaching Germany’s rocket scientists at the end of the Second World War.

 The USA used its German rocket scientists to build its space programme, during which time so many British scientists travelled to the USA to work that in 1963, the term ‘brain drain’ was coined to describe this exodus.
 In 2017, commentators in the UK and the USA are again fearful of a brain drain – only this time, the causes are Brexit and the Trump presidency.